urbas/play-essentials/README.md

     auth().isLoggedIn()

-To get the ID of the currently logged-in user:
+To get the email of the currently logged-in user:

-    auth().getLoggedInUserId()
+    auth().getLoggedInUserEmail()

 To log the user out: